mr-narender/DnD-Roller/docs/readme/testing.md

 -   Checkboxes in character sheet weren't resizing according to their set style in CSS.
        > The checkbox and the text input were arranged using the grid design at first.
 Had to remove the **.col** classes as bootstrap was overriding the local styles.

+-   Rolls would not work if a new user tried them without entering stats in **character-sheet.html**.
+       > Bug happened because the rolls would try fetch a 'null' character.
+The `loadCharacter()` function was created so it checked if a character was saved upon loading the page, and created a blank character if none was found.

 ### Known Bugs

 ---

 -   The tutorial tooltip sometimes clips off the viewport on smaller devices after highlighting an element that might be close to the edge of the screen.
+-  The checkboxes and text inputs within the Skills section in **character-sheet.html** sometimes trigger whenever an area close to the respective fields are clicked, instead of triggering only while interacting with the field itself.